Farama-Foundation/Gymnasium-Robotics/docs/envs/adroit_hand/index.md

 * `AdroitHandPen-v1`: The hand has to manipulate a pen until it achieves a desired goal position and rotation.
 * `AdroitHandRelocate-v1`: The hand has to pick up a ball and move it to a target location.

+A sparse reward variant of each environment is also provided.
+These environments have a reward of 10.0 for achieving the target goal, and -0.1 otherwise.
+They can be initialized via:

+* `AdroitHandDoorSparse-v1`
+* `AdroitHandHammerSparse-v1`
+* `AdroitHandPenSparse-v1`
+* `AdroitHandRelocateSparse-v1`

 ```{raw} html
     :file: list.html
 ```